ziedmaaloul/easy-videos/README.md

 - Initialize Plugin
 - Extend MVC file to Plugin
 - Create Video Post Type
+- Fetch Videos
+- Add Admin Page for Youtube video Importing

 ## Enhancement

 - Check If Framework is installed
+- Support Link Or channel Id or channel Name in Search Box
+- Add Style
+- Display Video on table by Title , picture and description +  Style

 ## Waiting Tasks

 - Fetch Youtube Search from channel / User
-- Add Admin Page for Youtube video Importing
-- Select Videos list
 - Save Each video as post type
 - Display Post on Frontend

+## I've exceeded  my quota in Google API